xcore/sw_motor_control/doc/sw-guide/display.rst

 The server_thread prototype is:

-void display_shared_io_manager( chanend c_eth, chanend c_can, chanend c_control, REFERENCE_PARAM(lcd_interface_t, p), in port btns[] )
+void display_shared_io_manager( chanend c_speed[], REFERENCE_PARAM(lcd_interface_t, p), in port btns, out port leds )

-The input channels are used for the following communications:

-   * c_eth - receives Ethernet reset signals from the Ethernet MAC.
-   * c_can - receives changes for the CAN control signals from the CAN PHY.
+The purpose of each argument is as follows:

+   * c_speed - an array of speed control channel for controlling the motors
-   * c_control - receives speed and current information from the main motor control thread and sets the speed requested.
+   * p - a reference to the control structure describing the LCD interface
+   * btns - a 4 bit input port attached to the buttons
+   * leds - a 4 bit output port attached to the leds

 The main shared IO manager is constructed from a select statement that sits inside a while(1) loop, so that it gets executed repeatedly.

    * case t when timerafter(time + 10000000) :> time : - timer that executes at 10Hz.
-This gets the current speed, current Iq and speed setpoint from the outer motor speed control loop and updates the display with the new values.
+This gets the current speed, current Iq and speed setpoint from the motor control loops and updates the display with the new values.
 It also debounces the buttons.
-   * case c_eth :> eth_command : - receives Ethernet reset signals from the Ethernet MAC and sets/unsets the appropriate bit.
-   * case c_can :> can_command : - receives changes for the CAN control signals from the CAN PHY and sets/unsets the appropriate bits.
-   * case !btn_en[0] => btns[0] when pinseq(0) :> void : - execute commands if button A is pressed.
-Increases the desired speed by PWM\_INC\_DEC\_VAL and sends it to the outer motor speed control loop.
-   * case !btn_en[1] => btns[1] when pinseq(0) :> void : - execute commands if button B is pressed.
-Decreases the desired speed by PWM\_INC\_DEC\_VAL and sends it to the outer motor speed control loop.
-   * case !btn_en[2] => btns[2] when pinseq(0) :> void : - execute commands if button C is pressed.
-No actual command is executed.
-   * case !btn_en[3] => btns[3] when pinseq(0) :> void : - execute commands if button D is pressed.
-No actual command is executed.
+   * case !btn_en => btns when pinsneq(value) :> value: - execute commands if a button is pressed.

 The switches are debounced by incrementing the but\_en guard signal for that switch by 4 each time they are pressed.
 This prevents the code for this button being run until the guard has reached 0.